rse/speechflow/README.md

   Notice: this node has to be externally controlled via REST/WebSockets!

   > This node allows muting the audio stream by either silencing or even
   > unplugging.
-It has to be externally controlled via REST/WebSocket, e.g.
+It has to be externally controlled via REST/WebSocket (see below).

   | Port    | Payload     |
   | ------- | ----------- |